AdobeDocs/workfront.en/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/unified-commenting-experience.md

 ## Release timeline

-For information about the features recently released to the new commenting experience, as well as a release timeline, see [New commenting beta exprience release activity](../../betas/new-commenting-experience-beta/new-commenting-beta-experience-release-activity.md).
+For information about the features recently released to the new commenting experience, as well as a release timeline, see [New commenting beta experience release activity](../../betas/new-commenting-experience-beta/new-commenting-beta-experience-release-activity.md).

 ## Locate the new commenting experience